Frenchman Alexandre Prémat's alliance with Scott McLaughlin continues in this year's PIRTEK Enduro Cup.

 The pair had been full-time and enduro partners at Garry Rogers Motorsport.

 After taking second at Sandown and a win on the Gold Coast in 2017, Prémat and McLaughlin finished third at Bathurst last year.

 Garry Rogers was behind Prémat's first Supercars opportunity, naming him as a surprise replacement for the outgoing Lee Holdsworth in 2012.

 Learning new cars, tracks and rivals, he was benched for that year's Gold Coast event by Rogers amid a tough run.

-Prémat continued with GRM in 2013 alongside rookie McLaughlin, but slipped back to co-driving when Volvo driver Robert Dahlgren arrived.
+Prémat continued with GRM in 2013 alongside rookie McLaughlin, but slipped back to co-driving when Volvo driver Robert Dahlgren arrived one year later.

-Two Enduro Cups with McLaughlin was followed by a single season with van Gisbergen in 2016, then a switch to DJR Team Penske.
+Two Enduro Cups with McLaughlin were followed by a single season with van Gisbergen in 2016, then a switch to DJR Team Penske.

-Before heading down under, Prémat built an impressive resume in touring cars, open wheelers and sportscars.
+Before heading down under, Prémat built an impressive resume in open-wheelers, sportscars and touring cars.

-He was the 2002 French Formula Renault champion and runner-up in the Formula 3 EuroSeries in '04, the year he won F3's Macau Grand Prix and Zandvoort Masters.
+He was the 2002 French Formula Renault champion and runner-up in the Formula 3 EuroSeries in '04, when he won F3's Macau Grand Prix and Zandvoort Masters.

 Fourth in GP2 followed in 2005, along with helping France win the 2005/06 A1 Grand Prix title.